262 Comments

 Gym+Fritz's avatar

-Stalin would be proud; so would Adolph, Mao, Benito, Che, that stupid judge in Brazil, and America’s democrat party.
+Stalin would be proud; so would Adolph, Mao, Benito, Che, that stupid judge in Brazil, the CIA, and America’s democrat party.

 Expand full comment